jacobprall/compression-presentation-app/README.md

 FROM timescaledb_information.chunks WHERE is_compressed limit 1;
 ```

-# Hasura Mutations
+# GraphQL Mutations

+On GraphQL, the convention for operations that is writing data is use mutations.

-We want to have mutations for compress and decompress chunk.
-To accomplish that,
+We need to map those mutations for compress and decompress a chunk.
+To
-we need to take a look on how hasura types works.
+accomplish that, we need to take a look on how hasura types works.

 ## Hasura types